 Guest of Honour session – interview and Q&A

 Panel: The Rule Of Three: What Is The Appeal Of The Trilogy, And Will It Ever Fade?

 Panellists: Rod Duncan, Frances Hardinge, Vic James (Chair), Mark Latham, Jen Williams

-Frances will be giving a talk about her books, as part of the Shakespeare's Telling Tales family festival at the Globe.
+Frances gave a talk about her books, as part of the Shakespeare's Telling Tales family festival at the Globe.

-Frances will be appearing at the Young Adult Literary Convention, once again occurring as part of the London Film and Comic Con at Olympia London.
+Frances appeared at the Young Adult Literary Convention, which once again occurred as part of the London Film and Comic Con at Olympia London.

 Panel: Growing up in the past